18 Stationery Business Success Stories

 Over the past few years, we’ve really expanded our range to not only offer planners and inserts, but also planner dashboards (beautiful cover pages), dividers, notepads, stationery items and more.
 We also recently started our subscription box service where every two months customers can receive a “Planner Peace Box” which is full of planner and self-care goodies.
 We have so many more plans for new products in 2020.

-Laura Mulkerne (from Yorkshire, Virginia, USA) started The Food Diary almost 5 years ago.
+Laura Mulkerne (from Yorkshire, Virginia, USA) started The Food Diary over 5 years ago.

 Hi, I’m Laura, and I’m the founder of The Food Diary Co.
 We currently sell one key product: a food diary for people who want to track their food, symptoms, and wellness.
 Our diary was originally created for people with digestive and/or chronic illnesses such as Irritable Bowel Syndrome, IBD, Coeliac and more, to better understand their trigger foods and digestive upsets, but it can help anyone better understand the effects of their diet on their overall health.

 We’re based and ship from the UK, but we sell our diaries worldwide.
 In fact, the USA, Canada and Australia are our biggest markets after the UK.
 The greatest thing about selling this product is connecting with the people who buy it: we share stories of diary users on our blog and social media regularly, and hearing how this diary is helping people all over the world absolutely makes my day.

 Maury McCoy (from Austin, Texas, USA) started Penny Portrait about 15 years ago.